hetu-script/hetu-script/docs/docs/en-US/module/index.md

+---
+title: Module import & export - Hetu Script Language
+---

 # Module

-Hetu script codes are a batch of [HTSource] files organized in the form of [HTModule].
-If a module contains import statement, the parser will try to fetch another module content by the import path through the [HTResourceContext].
-The default [HTResourceContext] provided by the Interpreter is [HTOverlayContext], it will not handle physical files and you need to manually add String content into the context for modules to import from.
+Hetu script codes are a batch of **HTSource** files organized in the form of **HTModule**.
+If a module contains import statement, the parser will try to fetch another module content by the import path through the **HTResourceContext**.
+The default **HTResourceContext** provided by the Interpreter is **HTOverlayContext**, it will not handle physical files and you need to manually add String content into the context for modules to import from.

-### Source type
+## Source type

-Hetu script file have two different way to interpret, controlled by the [isScript] parameter in the eval method of the Interpreter class.
+Hetu script file have two different way to interpret, controlled by the **isScript** parameter in the eval method of the Interpreter class.

-- When [isScript] is not provided or set to false, interpreter will evaluate the source as [SourceType.module].
+- When **isScript** is not provided or set to false, interpreter will evaluate the source as **SourceType.module**.
 This kind of source file is organized like a C++, Java or Dart app.
 It only contains import statement and declarations(variable, function and class).
 The top level variables are lazily initialized (initialize when first used).

-- When [isScript] is true, interpreter will evaluate the source as [SourceType.script].
+- When **isScript** is true, interpreter will evaluate the source as **SourceType.script**.
 This kind of source file is organized like a Javascript, Python and Lua file.
 It may contain any expression and control statement that is allowed in a function body (including nested function and class declaration).
 And every expression is immediately evaluated.

 ## Import